microsoft/terminal/doc/cascadia/Command-Palette-spec.md

 As the entire command palette will be a native XAML element, it'll automatically be hooked up to the UIA tree, allowing for screen readers to naturally find it.
+ * When the palette is opened, it will automatically recieve focus.
+ * The terminal panes will not be able to be interacted with while the palette is open, which will help keep the UIA tree simple while the palette is open.

 ### Security